johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL2.3 Power-On Stalls and Spin Awareness.md

 	2. Trying to stretch a power-off glide
 	3. Climb-out stall that develops into spin (lots of [[P-factor]] during takeoff/go-around climb)
 	4. Iced up airframe
+	5. Q: What is the difference between 'slip' and 'skid'?
+Which is more dangerous?
 8. Spin Recovery Procedure
 	1. Follow the [[POH]]!
 	2. [[PARE]] - Power Off - Ailerons neutral - Rudder opposite rotation - Elevator stick/yoke forward briskly.
 Then, neutralize rudder and recover from dive.